qnbhd/loripy/README.md

 And `python3 manage.py [TARGET] [DESTINATION]` for Linux & MacOS

-Or in code import loripy with `from loripy.loripy import Loripy`
+Or in code import loripy with `from import Loripy`

 and write: